crmathieu/Orbital/README.md

 # Orbital
-A 3D representation of the solar system major planets, dwarf planets, asteroids and comets
+An interactive 3D representation of the solar system featuring the major planets, dwarf planets, asteroids and comets.
+Also includes the asteroid belt, Kuiper belt and inner Oort cloud.